The Potential Role of a Hydrogen Network in Europe

-For \textbf{industry}, we assume that the demand for materials (such as steel, cement, and high-value chemicals) remain constant.
-The assumed industry transformation is characterised by electrification, process switching to low-emission alternatives (e.g. switching to hydrogen for direct reduction of iron ore\cite{voglAssessmentHydrogen2018}), more recycling of steel, plastics and aluminium\cite{circular_economy}, fuel switching for high- and mid-temperature process heat to biomass and methane, use synthetic fuels for ammonia and organic chemicals, and allow carbon capture.
+For \textbf{industry}, we assume that the demand for materials (such as steel, cement, and high-value chemicals) remain constant, and disregard options for industry relocation.\cite{toktarovaInteractionElectrified2022} The assumed industry transformation is characterised by electrification, process switching to low-emission alternatives (e.g. switching to hydrogen for direct reduction of iron ore\cite{voglAssessmentHydrogen2018}), more recycling of steel, plastics and aluminium\cite{circular_economy}, fuel switching for high- and mid-temperature process heat to biomass and methane, use synthetic fuels for ammonia and organic chemicals, and allow carbon capture.
 It is assumed that no plastic or other non-energy product is sequestered in landfill, but that all carbon in plastics eventually makes its way back to the atmosphere, either through combustion or decay; this approach is stricter than other models. \cite{in-depth_2018}

 The \textbf{transport} sector comprises light and heavy road, rail, shipping and aviation transport.
-For road and rail, electrification and fuel cell vehicles are available.
-For shipping, liquid hydrogen is considered.
+For road and rail, electrification and fuel cell vehicles for heavy-duty transport are available.
+For shipping, methanol is considered.
 Aviation consumes kerosene whose origin (fossil or synthetic) is endogenously determined.
 Half of the battery electric vehicle fleet for passenger transport is assumed to engage in demand response schemes as well as vehicle-to-grid operation.

 The \textbf{buildings} sector includes decentral heat supply in individual housing as well as centralised district heating for urban areas.
-Heating demand can be met through air- and ground-sourced heat pumps, gas boilers, CHPs, resitive heaters as well as waste heat from synthetic fuel production in district heating networks.
+Heating demand can be met through air- and ground-sourced heat pumps, gas boilers, gas/biomass/hydrogen CHPs, resitive heaters as well as waste heat from synthetic fuel production in district heating networks.
 For district heating networks, seasonal heat storage options are also available.
-Efficiency gains from building retrofitting are exogenous to the model based on Zeyen et al.\cite{zeyenMitigatingHeat2021}
+Efficiency gains from building retrofitting of 29\% are exogenous to the model based on Zeyen et al.\cite{zeyenMitigatingHeat2021}